Kicked Off the Air: Jimmy Kimmel, Cancel Culture, and Why the Internet Needs Broadcast Rules

 And let’s be clear: this isn’t about saying an old song cannever come back.
 There are legitimate moments where a song resurges in a massive way.
 But just because a two-decade-old track trends online for a couple of weeks doesn’t mean it belongs in regular CHR rotation.

-When WOGL in Philadelphia or The Drive in DC (a station I once programmed) are playing the same Eminem and Nelly tracks as today’s CHR stations, you know the lines are blurring in all the wrong ways.
-Those formatsown that era of music.
-CHR does not.
+When WOGL in Philadelphia or The Drive in DC (a former station I was a part of) are playing the same Eminem and Nelly tracks as today’s CHR stations, you know the lines are blurring in all the wrong ways.
+Those formats own that era of music.
+CHR does not

 CHR can’t afford to become a time machine.
 It has to be the format that knows what’s next, not one that relies on what used to be.